Fish scales are basically four types, including cycloid, ctenoid, placoid, and ganoid scales each with unique characteristics and purposes.

 1. Cycloid Scales

-These scales are found on most modern bony fish, including salmon, trout, and bass.
+These scales are found on most modern bony fish.
+They are a type of fish scale that has a smooth, rounded edge.
 Cycloid scales are small, round scales that overlap like shingles on a roof.

 2. Ctenoid Scale